MicrosoftDocs/azure-dev-docs/articles/ansible/create-ansible-service-principal.md

 **NOTE**:

 * Store the password from the output in a secure location.
-You won't be able to retrieve it from Azure later.

 # [PowerShell](#tab/azurepowershell)